 DDSD staff meet regularly with the Division of Vocational Rehabilitation (DVR) to collaborate in employment efforts to increase employment of people with developmental disabilities.
 Staff have also begun meeting with DVR and the Agency of Education to strengthen collaboration focused on transition age youth and employment.
-The use of blended funding and collaboration of staff across state government is another distinctive quality of how the state and the system supports competitive employment.
+The use of blended funding and use of state staff collaboratively is another distinctive quality of how the state and the system supports competitive employment.

-Individuals served (June 30, 2016)
+Individuals served (June 30, 2015)

-■ 1,260 - Individuals received supported employed to work
+■ 1,213 - Individuals received supported employed to work